 Many themes thrive in useless scripts and features you never use.
 Your WordPress website slows down straight out of the box with a heavy theme.

-Select a theme designed for speed.
-Popular lightweight choices are Astra, GeneratePress, and Neve.
+Select a lightweight and responsive theme designed for speed.
+Popular choices are Astra, GeneratePress, and Neve are fast loading website design.
 These themes give fast loading, complete compatibility with page builders like Elementor or Gutenberg, top priority, and clean code.

-Avoid numerous themes, including hundreds of included plugins and scripts, unless you actively strip them down.
+Avoid themes, with unnecessary plugins and scripts, unless you actively strip them down.

 Your hosting provider is responsible for the performance of your website.
 Shared hosting is cheap, but traffic spikes slow load times and cause downtime.